OWC ThunderBay 8 review: loads of space, room for improvement

 Drive initialization and formatting is handled through SoftRAID XT.
 This is third party macOS and Windows software developed in partnership with OWC.

-After creating a RAID 5 volume with four WD drives, my total disk capacity dropped from 56 TB (14 TB x 4) to 42 TB.
+After creating a RAID 5 volume with my four WD drives, my total disk capacity dropped from 56 TB (14 TB x 4) to 42 TB.
 This is part of the reason why it's important when building a DAS or NAS system to buy more drive space than you need to account for RAID mirroring.
 (Here's a helpful calculator).

 I had no trouble installing drives, initializing the SoftRAID software, and formatting a single RAID 5 volume.
 There is a little bit of weirdness on macOS where drive security settings must be changed to allow third party software apps like SoftRAID to function, but it's easy to do.
+All told, I had my ThunderBay 8 set up, mounted, and ready to go in less than 30 minutes.

-Speed test
+Speed tests

 Things I don't like about the ThunderBay 8